Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

-\begin{tabbing} \textbf{a proof of the proposition:} \hbox{\ \ \ \ \ } \= \textbf{is given by:} \\ $A\land B$ \> a proof of $A$ \textbf{and} a proof of $B$ \\ $A\lor B$ \> a proof of $A$ \textbf{or} a proof of $B$ \\ $A\rightarrow B$ \> a \textbf{function} that turns a proof of $A$ into a proof of $B$ \\ $\forall x^D.P(x)$ \> a \textbf{function} that turns an element $a$ into a proof of $P(a)$ \\ $\exists x^D.P(x)$ \> an element $a$ (witness) \textbf{and a proof of} $P(a)$ \\ \end{tabbing}
+\begin{tabbing} \textbf{a proof of the proposition:} \hbox{\ \ \ \ \ } \= \textbf{is given by:} \\ $A\land B$ \> a proof of $A$ \textbf{and} a proof of $B$ \\ $A\lor B$ \> a proof of $A$ \textbf{or} a proof of $B$ \\ $A\rightarrow B$ \> a \textbf{function} that turns a proof of $A$ \\ \> into a proof of $B$ \\ $\forall x^D.P(x)$ \> a \textbf{function} that turns an element $a$\\ \> into a proof of $P(a)$ \\ $\exists x^D.P(x)$ \> an element $a$ (witness) \textbf{and a proof of} $P(a)$ \\ \end{tabbing}

-Also, based on the Curry-Howard functional interpretation of logical connectives, one have \citet{Ruy1}:
+Also, based on the Curry-Howard functional interpretation of logical connectives, we have \cite{Ruy1}:

-\begin{tabbing} \textbf{a proof of the proposition:} \hbox{\ \ \ \ \ } \= \textbf{has the canonical form of:} \\ $A\land B$ \> $\langle p,q\rangle$ where $p$ is a proof of $A$ and $q$ is a proof of $B$ \\ $A\lor B$ \> $i(p)$ where $p$ is a proof of $A$ or $j(q)$ where $q$ is a proof of $B$ \\ \> (`$i$' and `$j$' abbreviate `into the left/right disjunct') \\ $A\rightarrow B$ \> $\lambda x.b(x)$ where $b(p)$ is a proof of B \\ \> provided $p$ is a proof of A \\ $\forall x^A.B(x)$ \> $\Lambda x.f(x)$ where $f(a)$ is a proof of $B(a)$ \\ \> provided $a$ is an arbitrary individual chosen\\ \> from the domain $A$\\ $\exists x^A.B(x)$ \> $\varepsilon x.(f(x),a)$ where $a$ is a witness\\ \> from the domain $A$, $f(a)$ is a proof of $B(a)$ \\ \end{tabbing}
+\begin{tabbing} \textbf{a proof of the proposition:} \hbox{\ \ \ \ \ } \= \textbf{has the canonical form of:} \\ $A\land B$ \> $\langle p,q\rangle$ where $p$ is a proof of $A$ and \\ \> $q$ is a proof of $B$ \\ $A\lor B$ \> $i(p)$ where $p$ is a proof of $A$ or\\ \> $j(q)$ where $q$ is a proof of $B$ \\ \> (`$i$' and `$j$' abbreviate `into the left/right\\ \> disjunct') \\ $A\rightarrow B$ \> $\lambda x.b(x)$ where $b(p)$ is a proof of B \\ \> provided $p$ is a proof of A \\ $\forall x^A.B(x)$ \> $\Lambda x.f(x)$ where $f(a)$ is a proof of $B(a)$ \\ \> provided $a$ is an arbitrary individual chosen\\ \> from the domain $A$\\ $\exists x^A.B(x)$ \> $\varepsilon x.(f(x),a)$ where $a$ is a witness\\ \> from the domain $A$, $f(a)$ is a proof of $B(a)$ \\ \end{tabbing}

 If one looks closely, there is one interpretation missing in the BHK-Interpretation.
 What constitutes a proof of $t_{1} = t_{2}$?
-In other words, what is a proof of an equality statement?
-In \citet{Ruy1} it was proposed that an equality between these two terms should be a sequence of rewritings starting at $t_{1}$ and ending at $t_{2}$
+In \cite{Ruy1} it was proposed that an equality between these two terms should be a sequence of rewritings starting at $t_{1}$ and ending at $t_{2}$

 We answer this by proposing that an equality between those two terms should be a sequence of rewrites starting from $t_{1}$ and ending at $t_{2}$.
-Thus, we would have \citet{Ruy1}:
+Thus, we would have \cite{Ruy1}:

 \begin{tabbing} \textbf{a proof of the proposition:} \hbox{\ \ \ \ \ } \= \textbf{is given by:} \\ \\ $t_1= t_2$ \> ? \\ \> (Perhaps a sequence of rewrites \\ \> starting from $t_1$ and ending in $t_2$?) \\ \end{tabbing}